bhopals/english-vocabs/phrases.md

     - The new legislation is intended to stamp out child prostitution.
 - outsize sense of importance
 - Incoherent - (in-co-her-ent) - unclear, confused, unintelligentable, incomprehensible

   - He has gone incoherent

+- Keep your head in the game until the final whistle.
+- Keep your metaphors in mind until you finish your thought.